-Students may take up to 50% of the total required program classes via an online modality.
+Students may take up to 50% of the total required program classes via an online modality in all programs as listed above, except for the MBA program that can be completed up to 100% online.

 International students with F-1 Visas may only enroll in online courses if they are simultaneously taking the required minimum residential courses in SSU's BBA program, (2 courses minimum), MBA program (1 course minimum), Undergraduate-level Certificates (2 courses minimum), and Graduate-level Certificates (1 course minimum).